spack/spack-tutorial/tutorial_advanced_packaging.rst

 that spack does is not sufficient for python to import modules.

+To provide environment setup for a dependent, a package can implement the :py:func:`setup_dependent_build_environment
+<spack.package.PackageBase.setup_dependent_build_environment>`
+and or :py:func:`setup_dependent_run_environment
+<spack.package.PackageBase.setup_dependent_run_environment>` functions.
-To provide environment setup for a dependent, a package can implement the :py:func:`setup_dependent_environment <spack.package.PackageBase.setup_dependent_environment>` function.
-This function takes as a parameter a :py:class:`EnvironmentModifications <spack.util.environment.EnvironmentModifications>` object which includes convenience methods to update the environment.
-For example, an MPI implementation can set ``MPICC`` for packages that depend on it:
+These functions take as a parameter a :py:class:`EnvironmentModifications
+<spack.util.environment.EnvironmentModifications>` object, which includes
+convenience methods to update the environment.
+For example, an MPI implementation can set ``MPICC`` for build-time use for packages that depend on it:

 .. code-block:: python

-  def setup_dependent_environment(self, spack_env, run_env, dependent_spec):
+  def setup_dependent_build_environment(self, env, dependent_spec):
-      spack_env.set('MPICC', join_path(self.prefix.bin, 'mpicc'))
+      env.set('MPICC', join_path(self.prefix.bin, 'mpicc'))

 In this case packages that depend on ``mpi`` will have ``MPICC`` defined in their environment when they build.
-This section is focused on modifying the build-time environment represented by ``spack_env``, but it's worth noting that modifications to ``run_env`` are included in Spack's automatically-generated module files.
+This section is focused on modifying the build-time environment represented by ``env``, but it's worth noting that modifications to the run-time environment, made through the :py:func:`setup_dependent_run_environment
+<spack.package.PackageBase.setup_dependent_run_environment>` function's
+``env`` parameter, are included in Spack's automatically-generated module files.

 We can practice by editing the ``mpich`` package to set the ``MPICC``